LonelyWolfLee/lw-lecture-asgmt/README.md

 # Purpose of this server project

-This server is a server for distributing assignments to students who take my lectures in the second semester of 2019 at Dongguk University.
+This server is a server for distributing assignments to students who take my C programming lectures in the second semester of 2019 at Dongguk University.